Best Online Master’s in Educational Administration Programs

 Certification and Licensure

-Several roles at the administration level require state licensure or certification, including public school principals and superintendents, although the requirements vary by state.
-Most states, including Iowa, New Jersey, and Vermont, require educators to have a master's degree before becoming eligible for a principal license.
+Several administrative roles require state licensure or certification, including public school principals and superintendents, although the requirements vary by state.
+Most states, including Iowa, New Jersey, and Vermont, require each educator to have a master’s degree before becoming eligible for a principal license.
 Additionally, superintendents typically need a few years of experience at the principal or supervisory level to earn state-approved certification.

 Other school-based positions, like instructional coordinator and education consultant, may also require a state-issued teacher or administrator license.
 Check with your state’s Department of Education to determine the licensing requirements for your chosen career path.